Phoebe Smith is an adventurer, presenter, broadcaster, author, editor, photographer, speaker and filmmaker.

 For five and a half years she was award-winning Editor of Wanderlust Travel Magazine.
 Then, in 2018, she went freelance to pursue her extreme sleeping adventures, write more books as well as travel articles for newspapers and magazines and pursue a number of broadcast and TV projects.
 She where she writes a regularly, monthly, Wander Woman column about her life on the road and in 2019 launched her own show: The Wander Woman Podcast.

 A passionate writer, Phoebe is also Sleep Storyteller-in-Residence at Calm.com (the mindful app, named one of Apple's Top 7 Apps of 2017), writing bedtime stories for grown ups.
 Her stories have been narrated by Stephen Fry, Joanna Lumley, Jerome Flynn, Bindi Irwin and Danai Gurira to name a few.
 As of 2018 she also writes a monthly blog for Calm telling the story behind the sleep.

 Her areas of expertise are adventure travel, solo travel, walking, camping, wilderness and wildlife conservation.
-In the past few years she’s slept at Everest Base Camp in Nepal, met sea gypsies in Burma (Myanmar), gone swimming in Antarctica, slept inside a glacier above the Arctic Circle, dog sled beneath the northern lights in Norway, crossed Siberia by train, hiked to the top of Mount Fuji and come face-to-face with grizzly bears in Alaska.
+In the past few years she’s slept at Everest Base Camp in Nepal, met sea gypsies in Burma (Myanmar), gone swimming in Antarctica, photographed wild puma in Patagonia, slept inside a glacier above the Arctic Circle, dog sled beneath the northern lights in Norway, crossed Siberia by train, swum with humpback whales in Australia, hiked to the top of Mount Fuji and come face-to-face with grizzly bears in Alaska.

 She regularly writes for a range of newspapers, magazines and websites, both in the UK and overseas including: The Telegraph, The Times (of London), The Guardian, Suitcase, Sidetracked, Rough Guides and Countryfile magazine.